AmineDiro/daskqueue/README.md

         queue_pool.put_many(msg)
 ```

-> ❗For now the only thing a consummer does is copy files 😄 !
-You should change the `Consummer._consumme` class method
+Take a look at the `examples/` folder to get some usage.

 Implementation
 -------
 You should think of daskqueue as a very simple distributed version of aiomultiprocessing.
 We have three basic classes:
 - `QueueActor`: Wraps a simple AsyncIO Queue object in a Dask Actor, providing an interface for putting and getting item in a **distributed AND asynchronous** fashion.
 Each queue runs in a separate Dask Worker and can interface with different actors in the cluster.
 - `QueuePool`: Basic Pool actor, it holds a reference to queues and their sizes.
 It interfaces with the Client and the Consummers.
-We implemented very simple load balacing on put and get calls
+The QueuePool implements a simple scheduling on put and get :
+    - On put : arbitrarly  chooses a random queue and puts item into it  then update the queue size reference
+    - On get_max_queue : returns a queue with the highest item count then updates the queue size reference

-- `Consummer`: Should run as a dask actor, it has a `start()` method where we run an async loop to get a queue reference from the QueuePool then directly communicating with the Queue providing highly scalable workflows.
+- `ConsumerBaseClass`: Abstract class interfaces implementing all the fetching logic for you worker.
+You should build your own workers by inheriting from this class then spawning them in your Dask cluster.
+The Consumers have a `start()` method where we run an async while True loop to get a queue reference from the QueuePool then directly communicate with the Queue providing highly scalable workflows.

 > 🚩 Note : Because each Consummer uses the Worker's event loop, it is recommanded to run a dask cluster with thread_per_core=1.